+Access to Environmentally Healthy Neighborhoods

-For question (1)(e)(i) and (ii), refer to the Environmental Health Index in Table 12 and Map 15.
+For question (1)(e)(i), refer to the Environmental Health Index in Table 12.
 The Environmental Health Index measures exposure based on EPA estimates of air quality carcinogenic, respiratory and neurological toxins by neighborhood.

-Map 15 shows residency patterns of racial/ethnic and national origin groups and families with children overlaid by shading showing the level of exposure to environmental health hazards for the jurisdiction and the region.
-The map also includes R/ECAP outlines.
-To answer the questions, examine the Environmental Health Index values, by race/ethnicity, and Map 15, by race/ethnicity, national origin, and family status, to identify differences in exposure to environmental health hazards by protected characteristic.
-While the Environment Health Index is limited to issues related to air quality, program participants may also discuss other indicators of environmental health, based on local data and local knowledge.
+For question (1)(e)(ii), use Map 15, which shows residency patterns of racial/ethnic and national origin groups and families with children.
+The map also shows values for the Environmental Health Index with shading at the neighborhood (census tract) level indicating levels of exposure to environmental health hazards for the jurisdiction and the region.
+To answer the question, examine t Map 15, by race/ethnicity, national origin, and familial status, to identify differences in exposure to environmental health hazards by protected characteristic.
+In general, Map 15 may be more useful in showing broader overall patterns, rather than in differences between individual neighborhoods.

+While the Environment Health Index is limited to issues related to air quality, for these questions on environmentally healthy neighborhoods program participants may also discuss other indicators of environmental health, based on local data and local knowledge.
 Environmental-related policies may include the siting of highways, industrial plants, or waste sites.

+Patterns in Disparities in Access to Opportunity

 For question (1)(f)(i), refer to the answers provided in question (1)(a)-(e).

+Additional Information

 Understanding the limitations of the HUD-provided data discussed in the introduction to the instructions, using local data and knowledge, complete question (2)(a).
 The Fair Housing Act protects individuals on the basis of race, color, religion, sex, familial status, national origin, or having a disability or a particular type of disability.
-HUD has provided data for this section only on race/ethnicity, national origin, and family status.
+HUD has provided data for this section only on race/ethnicity, national origin, and familial status.
 Include any relevant information about other protected characteristics, but note that the analysis of disability is specifically considered in Section V(D).
 Program participants may include relevant information relating to persons with disabilities here, but still must address the questions in Section V(D).

 For question (2)(b), program participants may include any additional relevant information related to their analysis of disparities in access to opportunity in the jurisdiction and region, including the removal of barriers that prevent people from accessing housing in areas of opportunity, the development of affordable housing in such areas, housing mobility programs, housing preservation and community revitalization efforts, where any such actions are designed to achieve fair housing outcomes such as increasing access to opportunity.

+Disparities in Access to Opportunity: Contributing Factors

 For question (3), consider the non-exhaustive list of factors provided, which are those most commonly associated with disparities in access to opportunity, and identify those factors that significantly create, contribute to, perpetuate, or increase the severity of disparities in access to opportunity.
 For additional instructions on selecting contributing factors, refer to the introduction of these instructions.

 Disproportionate Housing Needs